-There has been a lot of psychological researches on emotion and nonverbal communication.
+Abstract There have been a lot of psychological researches on emotion and nonverbal communication.
 Yet, these studies were based mostly on acted basic emotions.
-This paper explores how manual annotation and image processing can cooperate towards the representation of spontaneous emotional behaviour in low resolution videos from TV.
+This paper explores how manual annotation and image processing can cooperate towards the representation of spontaneous emotional behavior in low-resolution videos from TV.
 We describe a corpus of TV interviews and the manual annotations that have been defined.
-We explain the image processing algorithms that have been designed for the automatic estimation of movement quantity.
+We explain the image-processing algorithms that have been designed for the automatic estimation of movement quantity.
 Finally, we explore how image processing can be used for the validation of manual annotations.

-1. Introduction
+1 Introduction